Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 These systems are often selected when the spine program is high volume or highly specialized.

-MIS workflows are pushing table design toward:
+Minimally invasive workflows are pushing table design toward:

 - smaller footprint for better access